 How much do counseling sessions cost?

-Counseling sessions are 50-55 minutes in length and cost $145 per session.
+In-office counseling sessions are 50-55 minutes in length and cost $145 per session.
 Acceptable forms of payment include check, cash, credit/debit cards.
-I can also accept your HSA or Flexible Spending cards.
+I can also accept your HSA or FSA cards.
 There is a $5 discount for those who choose to pay with cash (please bring correct change).

 When are you available for sessions?

 I am currently in the office on Tuesdays and Wednesdays with appointments available from 11am – 7pm.

 Please keep in mind that the later appointments tend to book quickly and may need to be scheduled in advance.
 Feel free to contact me with any questions about my office hours and availability.

 Do you take my insurance?

 I do not accept insurance, nor am I on any insurance panels.
 However, if you would like to access your “out of network” benefits, I can provide you with a Statement for Reimbursement form (also called a Superbill) for you to submit to your insurance company for possible reimbursement.
 I have had many clients receive at least partial reimbursement for the cost of the sessions this way.
 A word of warning though: In order to do this, I am required by insurance companies to give you a “Diagnosis Code” which will become part of your permanent medical record.